quanteda/tutorials.quanteda.io/content/advanced-operations/twitter-user-similarity.markdown

 draft: false
 ---

-We can compute similarity between the authors by grouping their documents.
-In this example, we group Twitter posts by  handle names to compute similarity between the users.
+We can compute the similarities between authors by grouping their documents and comparing them with all other authors.
+In this example, we group Twitter posts by handle names and compute similarities between the users.

 ```r